SAP-archive/teched2020-DEV166/exercises/ex0/README.md

-# Getting Started - Setting up your development environment
+# Getting Started - Setting up your Development Environment

 Welcome to the workshop 'Extend SAP S/4HANA with SAP Cloud Platform Extension Suite'.\
 This workshop will guide you step-by-step through the process of